 Talipes equinovarus, commonly known as “clubfoot,” is a congenital deformity of the foot (Figure 1).
-The condition is characterized by plantar flexion (equinus), inversion (varus), and an exaggerated arch (cavus) that may involve one or both feet.
+The condition is characterized by an exaggerated arch (cavus), convex curved outer border (adductus), inversion of the heel (varus), and plantar flexion (equinus) that may involve one or both feet.
 Taken together, these deformities cause the foot to resemble a club, hence the name.
 Clubfoot is often idiopathic and seen as an isolated birth defect, but it can also be caused by an underlying congenital disorder in approximately 20% of cases.

 Structure and Function